BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Carriers are the best and safest way to transport a cat, since they’re designed to keep them safe, and they can be attached to the car’s seat belt for extra protection!

 Make The Carrier Comfortable

 Larger carriers that you can secure to the back seat are the most comfortable choice for long trips.
 These carriers will have enough space for your kitty to walk around, stretch and lay in any direction they please.

-A great option with these features is the SportPet Designs portable carrier that you can find on Amazon, along with a list of reviews from parents that had to move across the country with their feline companions.
+A great option with these features is No products found. along with a list of reviews from parents that had to move across the country with their feline companions.